-Once you have mastered the principles of navigation, I guarantee that you will look at the map in an entirely different way, and begin to understand the wealth of information that it is telling you.
+Once you have mastered the principles of navigation, I guarantee that you will look at the map in an entirely different way and begin to understand the wealth of information that it is telling you.
 This will enable you to start planning your own walks, that are entirely tailor-made for your own or group’s requirements.

 The syllabus is entirely my creation, dealing exclusively with navigation (although I am more than happy to discuss kit, health & safety and environmental matters informally en-route) and is to a level that matches the NNAS Gold standard.
-One key advantage to the programme is that by having a gap between each lesson, allows the participant time go over any particular area that requires more study.
+One key advantage to the programme is that by having a gap between each lesson, allows the participant time to go over any particular area that requires more study.

 Broken down into six manageable parts, each part introduces a different major aspect of navigation.
 Oh yes … there are six fantastic walks in the bargain!
-Although this is FREE, some have made a donation (ENTIRELY VOLUNTARILY) to our club in the past, ALL proceeds being put back into the course.
+Although this is FREE, some have donated (ENTIRELY VOLUNTARILY) to our club in the past, ALL proceeds being put back into the course.
 My ambition is not driven by commerce, but to pass on what knowledge I have, for future generations to get the most out of our magnificent outdoors.

 Follow-Up Routes =

 I have compiled a four-part series of walks for the students who have completed the above.
-These are self-lead and are intended to give vital practice and to build confidence.
-There is one for each of ‘The Big Four’ areas … Peaks, Dales, Lakes and Snowdonia.
-In addition, I have produced a practice night walk, located on my own doorstep … I promise it will test your “kit & wit”(?)!
+These are self-led and are intended to give vital practice and to build confidence.
+There is one for each of the ‘Big Four’ areas … Peaks, Dales, Lakes and Snowdonia.
+Additionally, I have produced a practice night walk, located on my own doorstep … I promise it will test your ‘kit & wit'(?)!

 I have included a night navigation lesson.
-It can be immense fun, but has a very practical and serious application.
+It can be immense fun but has a very practical and serious application.
 It usually takes place in the Winter months, starting in the afternoon and entering into the hours of early evening.